forward3d/resque_worker_heartbeat/README.md

 The defaults are `HEARTBEAT_INTERVAL_SECONDS = 2` and `HEARTBEATS_BEFORE_DEAD = 25`.
 This means
 a worker will send a heartbeat every two seconds, and after 50 seconds without a heartbeat the heartbeat key will disappear and the worker can be considered dead.

+## Tracking individual workers

+Thanks to code from [jonp](https://github.com/jonp), each individual worker will send a heartbeat to its own key.

 ## Warning